Cassique

-Cassiques (junior) and landgraves (senior) were intended to be a fresh new system of titles of specifically American lesser nobility, created for hereditary representatives in a proposed upper house of a bicameral Carolina assembly.
+Cassiques (junior) (also spelled cazique or casique) and landgraves (senior) were intended to be a fresh new system of titles of specifically English lesser nobility in America, created for hereditary representatives in a proposed upper house of a bicameral Carolina assembly.

 Carolina Assembly

 They were proposed in the late 17th century and set out in the Fundamental Constitutions of Carolina.
 The Fundamental Constitutions were never ratified by the assembly, and were largely abandoned by 1700.